(Freighter: dp. 12,200; l. 423'9"; b. 54'0"; dph. 29'9"; dr. 24'1" (mean); s. 10.5 k.; cpl. 88; a. 1 4", 1 3")

 Meanwhile, U-107 approached unseen and launched two torpedoes.
 One hit West Bridge forward near number 3 hold and the other amidships abreast of the engine room.
 A warning about torpedo tracks, shouted from the pilot house, was too late; and, almost simultaneously with the general alarm, the deadly "fish" struck their mark.
 The stricken freighter immediately took on water and commenced to sink, initially listing to starboard.
 Hawkins ordered "abandon ship," and the crew took to the boats.
 Hawkins and two crewmen remained behind until they felt sure that all the survivors were off and then joined the rest of the men in the water as waves began lapping over the gunwales onto the well deck.

 Noma sped off in the direction from which the torpedoes had come and subjected the U-boat to a heavy depth charge barrage.
 The doughty patrol craft also sent out an "SOS" for West Bridge, since the shock of the initial explosion had disabled the freighter's wireless.
-In the interim, West Bridge's boats pulled about one mile away from the sinking ship, where the survivors watched the ship slowly settle.
+In the interim, West Bridge's boats pulled about one mile away from the sinking ship, where the survivors watched the vessel slowly settle.

 West Bridge remained afloat for the rest of the night, and the dawn revealed the cargo vessel extremely low in the water but on an even keel.
 Noma returned from her submarine hunt and signalled that help was on the way.
 She herself had just rescued the survivors of the torpedoed Montanan.